ironpark/zapp/README.md

 ### Creating DMG Files

-Create a DMG file from the app bundle:
+> Zapp can be used to create DMG files, a common format used for distributing macOS apps.
+It greatly simplifies the DMG creation process by automatically extracting icons from the app bundle, compositing disk icons, and providing an interface for drag-and-drop installation of the app.

 ```bash
 zapp dmg "<path of app-bundle>"